 - Your obligations.
 For example, you might need to perform regular backups, train staff on your systems, or organise an internal procedure for support and maintenance requests to be channelled through particular people in your company.

 - Payment terms.
 Maintenance agreements are often covered by a monthly fee, with other one-off costs.

 - How to request support and maintenance.
-This is often via an online form or email, but make sure there’s a phone number for urgent queries too.
+This is usually via online chat or email, but make sure there’s a phone number for urgent queries too.

 - Escalation procedure.
 If the first level of support (often a helpdesk) can’t fix a problem, what happens next?

 - Exclusions.
 Perhaps certain pieces of hardware or software will not be covered.